Navigine/Indoor-Positioning-And-Navigation-Algorithms/README.md

 - Refer to the Navigine [User Manual](http://docs.navigine.com/) for complete product usage guidelines.
 - Find company contact information at the official website under [Contacts](https://navigine.com/contacts/) tab.

-## Project roadmap for 2020 Q1
+## Project roadmap for 2020 Q3

-### February 2020
+### June-July 2020

-Actualize pedometer project:
+Add the project with all used data structures required for positioning:
+- Prepare and add the code for the data structure block
-- Code refactoring
+- Add documentation
-- Get rid of Visual Studio project files.
-- Add set of comprehensive tests for step-detection estimation.
+- Add examples of how all the structures are created
-- Add brief mathemetical descritpion and references to related scientific articles.

-### March 2020
+### August 2020

-Add Sensor-fusion project, used for estimation of device heading based on readings from sensors data (magnetometer, accelerometer, gyroscope):
+Add positioning block utilizing simple positioning algorithm and all the processing blocks:
 - Add C++ Code to repository
-- Add set of  tests for heading estimation.
+- Add set of  tests for position estimation
-- Add comprehensive mathemetical description and references to related scientific articles.
+- Add comprehensive  documentation and references to related scientific articles.

-### April 2020
+### Septebmer 2020

-Add project corresponding to positioning method based on signal from nearest radio-transmitter
-- Add C++ Code of nearest-trasmitter-based positioning method
+Add optional positioning algorithms to be used in core positioning block
-- Add C++ Code of alpha-betta filter
+- Add C++ Code
-- Add set of tests for position estimation.
+- Add set of tests for position estimation